egore/versioning/README.md

 The project is using hibernate for data access.
 This means that theoretically every database supported by hibernate is usable.
-You have to keep in mind that we are using flyway to initialize and migrate the databases and the scripts are only available and tested on MariaDB 5.5 right now.
+You have to keep in mind that we are using flyway to initialize and migrate the databases.
+The flyway scripts are only available and tested on on the following databases right now:

+* MySQL 5.0+
+* MariaDB 5.5+
+* hsqldb 2.3+

 Further database systems are going to be supported at a later point.

 Supported VCSs
 --------------